Estimated reading time: 9 minutes

 - post-traumatic facial palsy,

 - other causes which result in heavy swelling of surrounding tissues.

 In all these cases there is a heavy swelling of the surrounding tissues which lead to quite a heavy compression.
 Since this kind of swelling doesn’t go away that quickly, the facial nerve is compressed for a longer time.
-This leads to a more severe damage to the nerve fibers.
+This leads to more severe damage to the nerve fibres.

-- or if there is a tumor that is slowly developing somewhere in cerebellopontine angle.
+- or a tumour that is slowly developing somewhere in the cerebellopontine angle.

 So please, do your best to see a good specialist.
-That specialist will prescribe you medication and give you a good advice about what you should do during the acute phase.
-We need to reduce compression, and to reduce the compression we need to get rid of swelling as soon as possible.
+That specialist will prescribe you medication and give you good advice about what you should do during the acute phase.
+We need to reduce compression and we need to get rid of swelling as soon as possible.

 Most of the time, the medication of choice is Prednisone, which is a steroid.
 Its main purpose is to reduce the swelling.
 If there is a viral infection or infection by bacteria, then, of course, we should take medications against bacteria or anti-virals.